yorgetsuten/deepl-page-translator/README.md

 ![Image alt](https://github.com/sxdav/deepl-page-translator/blob/master/assets/doc/multitabUntranslate.gif)

-Clicking again will show the translated version again, but not the page again, the translator has some limitations.
+Clicking again will show the translated version but not the page cause the translator has some limitations.
 If you still want to retranslate the page, for example because the content has changed, refresh the page and click the extension icon.

 ## Just follow the instructions below to get started.